-What Happens If I Want To Cancel a UTMA?
+What Happens If I Want to Cancel a UTMA?

 You Can't Unring a Bell and You Can't Get Out of a UTMA

-In this case, you have an opportunity to engage in what some experts have called "substitution".
-The money in a UTMA belongs the child, of that there is no doubt.
-However, the custodian has the authority to spend it on the benefit of the child using his or her reasonable judgment.
+In this case, you have an opportunity to engage in what some experts have called "substitution."
+The money in a UTMA belongs the child, that doesn't change.
+However, the custodian has the authority to spend it for the benefit of the child, using his or her reasonable judgment.

 To work a substitution strategy, you as the custodian can start spending the UTMA money on expenditures you would normally cover out of pocket for your child.
 This includes things like piano lessons, school trips, school tutoring or cosmetic improvements such as braces.
 It's important to keep records of the expenditures in case you need to prove later that they were indeed for the benefit of the child.